 Here are the rules when you are planning to install shower pumps.

-Take note, the cold water header tank must be at least 50 gallons capacity in order to maintain the supply to the hot water cylinder as well as the shower pump.
+Take note, the cold water header tank must be at least 50 gallons capacity to maintain the supply through the hot water cylinder as well as the shower pump.

 Fitting a Shower Pump

-If you plan to place the shower pump, put in a place where it can easily be accessed.
-This will be easier to clean the filters later on.
-It is fine if you place the pump under the bath, however make sure the tool can be use to open the bath enclosure so it can access to the pump.
+If you plan to place the shower pump, place it where it can access.
+This way it is easier to clean the filters later on.
+It is good if you place the pump under the bath but ensures the tool can use to open it so can access to the pump.

-Ensure the pump is not covered or putting to risk by being covered.
-If in case this will happen, then the motor could be overheating and this will cause a serious damage to the pump.
-This is specifically important when you are planning to have the shower pump installed inside an airing cupboard.
+Ensure the pump is not covered or putting to risk by being the cover.
+If in case this will happen, then the motor could be overheating and this will cause serious damage to the pump.
+This is essential if you plan to have the shower pump install inside in an airing cupboard.

-Moreover, the shower pumps should not be exposed to a very low temperature.
-Thus, ensure the location you are planning to put it in order to guarantee you to be frost free.
+Moreover, the shower pumps should not expose to a very low temperature.
+Thus, ensure the location you are planning to place it to guarantee you to be frost-free.

-Ensure the pump is connected to the house electrical supply from a 230v flexible on the main ring.
-See to it that it never connected to the supply especially for the hot water cylinder immersion heater or other high load installation that required a supply.
+Ensure the pump connected to the house electrical supply from a 230v flexible on the main ring.
+Make sure it not connected to the supply for hot water cylinder immersion heater.
+Also, with the high load installation which required supply.